cisagov/crossfeed/docs/src/documentation-pages/contributing/setup.md

 1. Generate DB schema:

     - `cd backend && npm run syncdb`
-    - (run `npm run syncdb -- -d dangerouslyforce` to drop and recreate)
+    - (run `npm run syncdb -- -d dangerouslyforce` to drop and recreate the database)

 1. Navigate to [localhost](http://localhost) in a browser.